halildurmus/win32/examples/com_interop/README.md

 desired function, akin to looking up a page number in a table of contents rather than having it printed directly in the text.

-The two key functions that facilitate late binding are `GetIDsOfNames` and `Invoke`.
+The two key methods that facilitate late binding are `GetIDsOfNames` and `Invoke`.
 The `GetIDsOfNames` maps method names (as strings) to a unique identifier known as a **dispid**.
-Once the dispid for the desired function is obtained, you can invoke it using the `Invoke` function.
+Once the dispid for the desired function is obtained, you can invoke it using the `Invoke` method.

 ### Choosing Between Early and Late Binding